rnbwdsh/recipe_matching/README.md

 * M. Vogl, k01155575
 * Finn W., k11906484

-This project was done as the 2nd project of the WS2022/23 course "Missing Semester".
+This project was done as the 2nd project of the course "Missing Semester", as well as "Engineering of AI intensive systems" at JKU Linz.

 License: CC0 (Creative Commons Zero, Public Domain)